 Just like failing tests, flaky tests indicate that something might be wrong with the user-facing behavior of your product.
 It is important to track and fix them as soon as possible.
-Gradle Enterprise 2020.2 features test analysis improvements that streamline test debugging and root cause identification.
+Develocity 2020.2 features test analysis improvements that streamline test debugging and root cause identification.
 They include:

 - A redesigned test result view that provides quick access to relevant contextual information such as recent test history, and other failed/flaky tests from the same build